-The unified justice system of South Dakota consists of a Supreme Court, Circuit Courts, and Magistrate Courts.
+The unified justice system of SD consists of a Supreme Court, Circuit Courts, and Magistrate Courts.
 It is one of the most straightforward court systems in the United States.

 The Supreme Court is the highest court in the state and the only appellate court.
-SD Supreme Court has one Chief Justice and four Associate Justices.
+This court has one Chief Justice and four Associate Justices.
 They are appointed by the state Governor from five judicial districts.
 They first serve three-year terms and then if re-elected they serve an eight-year term.
 All the justices vote on a Chief Justice to serve as the head of the judicial system.

 Along with processing appeals, the Supreme Court has general supervisory authority over all other lower courts.
 Additionally, the Supreme Court has the power "to issue original or remedial writs and advise the Governor on issues concerning the Governor's executive powers."

 Along with the main trial courts, this state has split out divisions called "problem-solving courts" to address things like drug and alcohol addiction and veterans’ issues.

-Many court records in South Dakota will be available online and in person at the courthouses.
+The state offers public access to many court documents online and in person at the local county courthouses.
 Patrons can contact the Court Clerk to obtain copies of most files.
 However, confidential and sealed records will not be available, and this may include juvenile and adoption records.
-They have all criminal court records online from 1989 until the present.
+They have all criminal records online from 1989 until the present.
 For civil cases, they go back to 2003.
-The federal government prohibits the inclusion of personal identifiers and other private information from being included in public court records.
-Therefore, things like home addresses, bank information, social security numbers, tax IDs, children's names, and other types of information will be redacted from the files before they are made public.
+The federal government prohibits the inclusion of personal identifiers and other private information from being included in public records.
+Therefore, things like home addresses, bank information, social security numbers, tax IDs, children's names, some vital records, and other types of information will be redacted from the files before they are made public.
+Patrons of the court can always consult the clerk of courts about what is available and what is not.